ghelobytes/ghelobytes.github.io/_posts/2014-11-03-editing-files-in-ubuntu-thru-winscp.md

 4. Launched WinSCP in the remote client
 5. Entered login credentials as we normally would
-6. In the **advanced button**, clicked SFTP and entered `/usr/lib/openssh/sftp-server` in the Protocol options > SFTP server
+6. In the **advanced button**, clicked SFTP and entered `sudo /usr/lib/openssh/sftp-server` in the Protocol options > SFTP server
 7. Click Login
 8. Done